Pulmonary Embolism

 English

-Samuel Goldhaber is a Cardiologist in Boston, Massachusetts.
+Samuel Goldhaber is a Cardiologist practicing medicine in Boston, Massachusetts.
 Dr. Goldhaber is rated as an Elite provider by MediFind in the treatment of Pulmonary Embolism.
-His top areas of expertise are Pulmonary Embolism, Venous Thromboembolism (VTE), Deep Vein Thrombosis, Embolectomy, and Thrombectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Embolism, Venous Thromboembolism (VTE), Deep Vein Thrombosis, Embolectomy, and Thrombectomy.

 Elite in Pulmonary Embolism